bbqsrc/txjsonrpc/README.md

 * Support for HTTP and TCP (Netstring) JSON-RPC.

-* A jsonrpclib similar to the one for XLM-RPC offered by the Python standard library.
+* A jsonrpclib similar to the one for XML-RPC offered by the Python standard library.